colabfit/colabfit-tools/docs/html/_sources/getting_started.rst.txt

     atoms = Configuration(symbols='H2O', positions=np.random.random((3, 3)))

 And finally, add the Configuration into the Database.
+Note that this command will not work if you haven't first :ref:`installed Mongo <Installing Mongo>`.

 .. code-block:: python